 - a.
 Anticipated rate of consumption

 - b.
 Account of capital available

 - c.
 Availability of storage space

 - d.
-Storage/warehousing cost
+Storage/ warehousing cost

 - e.
 Procurement cost

 - f.
 Reliability of suppliers

 - g.
 Minimum order quantities imposed by suppliers

 - h.
 Risk of loss due to obsolescence, deterioration, evaporation and fall in market prices

-I. Maximum Level: - It indicates the maximum quantity of inventory item which can be stored at any given time ii.
-Minimum Level: - It indicates the minimum quantity of stock that should always be maintained so that there is no risk of stoppage of production.
+I. Maximum Level: - It indicates the maximum quantity of inventory item which can be stored at any given time

 Maximum Level = Minimum Stock + Economic Order quantity

-Or

-= Reorder Point + Reorder quantity -